nodejs/node/doc/api/buffer.md

 * {Number}

-Returns the amount of memory allocated for the Buffer in number of bytes.
-Note that this does not necessarily reflect the amount of usable data within the Buffer.
-For instance, in the example below, a Buffer with 1234 bytes is allocated, but only 11 ASCII bytes are written.
+Returns the amount of memory allocated for `buf` in bytes.
+Note that this does not necessarily reflect the amount of "usable" data within `buf`.

+Example: Create a `Buffer` and write a shorter ASCII string to it

 ```js
 const buf = Buffer.alloc(1234);